Ada-Developers-Academy/core-unit-3/styles-and-presentation/units.md

 ### Absolute Measurements

 One way to specify measurements is by using the screen pixels.
 This is done by adding `px` to the end of the value.
+In CSS a 'pixel' is about the minimum size a single dot that can be seen with the human eye comfortably.
+In practice a pixel is _approximately_ 1/96th of an inch or 0.22 mm.

 ### Relative Measurements